OptimalDesignLab/PumiInterface.jl/README.md

 in the origonal mesh are vertices in the new mesh.
 This allows the visualization of the exact nodal values.
 The nodal values are interpolated to the vertices.

+## Mesh Warping

+Mesh warping is supported for DG meshes.
+The function `update_coords()` allows setting the new coordinates of each element.
+The function `commit_coords()` must be called after all calls to `update_coords()` are complete.

+## Derivative calculation

+Constructing a mesh object with `Tmsh = Complex128` is supported.
+This allows using the complex step method to calculate derivative with respect to the mesh coordinate and metrics.
+The function `recalcCoordinatesAndMetrics` can be used to recalculate the volume coordinates and metrics after the `mesh.vert_coords` field has been updated.

+Some initial work on reverse mode differentiation has been started, but it has not been extended to parallel yet.
+See `getAllCoordinatesAndMetrics_rev()`.

 # Version History
 v0.1: the old code, before Pumi switched to the CMake build system.
 This version is no longer supported